-Elected PSC - HB 447 by Rep. Dudley would require PSC commissioners to be elected rather than appointed.
+Elected PSC - SB 1744 by Sen. Bullard and HB 447 by Rep. Dudley would require PSC commissioners to be elected rather than appointed.
 Candidates would not be able to raise campaign funds from any entity regulated by the PSC.
 Additionally, it would require the PSC to consult with the Public Counsel before ruling on any rate changes for a regulated entity.

 Public Records - SB 714 by Sen. Simmons and HB 649 by Rep. Cummings would exempt from the public records laws any proprietary confidential business information of a private or out-of-state entity that submits a bid for a utility project to a municipal electric utility.
 Utility projects include renewable energy and improving delivery or diversification of fuel.
+Both bills passed out of their first referenced committees.